 In the fall of 2010, Virtue underwent a second surgery to relieve pressure on her calves.
 In their only full competition of the season, they won silver at the 2011 World Championships behind Americans Meryl Davis and Charlie White.
 As they had since finishing 1-2 at Vancouver 2010, those two couples spent the next two seasons battling for the top of the podium.
 Virtue and Moir won their second world championship gold in 2012 before taking silver in 2013.

-Family: The Moir family has always been heavily involved in figure skating… Mother Alma and her twin sister Carol are both coaches at the Ilderton Skating Club… Older brother Danny was a competitive junior ice dancer with cousin Sheri… Older brother Charlie was a singles skater… Father Joe always taught him to dream big… Getting into the Sport: Started skating at age three because he was always at the rink with his mother… At first wanted to skate faster for hockey but says he then found the pretty girls… First teamed with Virtue by his aunt Carol when she was seven and he was nine… At the beginning, the two were so shy that they didn’t talk to each other while skating… Outside Interests: Avid hockey fan, especially of the Toronto Maple Leafs… Follows every sport he can… Enjoys playing hockey and golf… Supports the Thames Valley Children’s Centre… Odds and Ends: Had his story published in the book Tessa & Scott: Our Journey from Childhood Dream to Gold after their Olympic triumph… Knew he wanted to be an Olympian while watching triathlete Simon Whitfield win gold at Sydney 2000… Favourite Olympic memory is being in the arena when Sidney Crosby scored the gold medal-winning goal for Team Canada at Vancouver 2010… Has been inspired by many great Canadian skaters, but most recently by teammate Patrick Chan… Motto: Life is a garden.
-Dig it!
+Family: The Moir family has always been heavily involved in figure skating… Mother Alma and her twin sister Carol are both coaches at the Ilderton Skating Club… Older brother Danny was a competitive junior ice dancer with cousin Sheri… Older brother Charlie was a singles skater… Father Joe always taught him to dream big… Getting into the Sport: Started skating at age three because he was always at the rink with his mother… At first wanted to skate faster for hockey to fulfil his dream of being Joe Sakic and winning the Stanley Cup but he realized he didn’t have the hands for hockey… First teamed with Virtue by his aunt Carol when she was seven and he was nine… At the beginning, the two were so shy that they didn’t talk to each other while skating… Outside Interests: Avid hockey fan, especially of the Toronto Maple Leafs… Follows every sport he can… Enjoys playing hockey and golf… Supports the Thames Valley Children’s Centre… Odds and Ends: Had his story published in the book Tessa & Scott: Our Journey from Childhood Dream to Gold after their Olympic triumph… Knew he wanted to be an Olympian while watching triathlete Simon Whitfield win gold at Sydney 2000… Favourite Olympic memory is being in the arena when Sidney Crosby scored the gold medal-winning goal for Team Canada at Vancouver 2010… Favourite quote: Life is a garden.
+Dig it! – Joe Dirt

 |2010 Vancouver||Figure Skating||Ice Dance - Mixed||Gold|